 Q: How long should I keep records in home care or at an outpatient treatment facility?

 A: There may be both legal and ethical responsibilities related to medical records.
-The employer usually determines the length of time for records management.

 Q: I’m in a private practice.
 How long do I need to retain my records?